yuanqing/vim-basics/README.md

 Delete the word under the cursor | `dw`
 Delete the character under the cursor | `x`

-Because whatever you delete is copied into Vim&rsquo;s clipboard, these 3 commands are akin to performing a cut.
+Because whatever you delete is copied into Vim’s clipboard, these 3 commands are akin to performing a cut.

 ### Copy and paste